Updated: 03. Mar, 2023

 Besides being two popular names in the world of language learning apps, there are many similarities between Rosetta Stone and Pimsleur.
 Here are what they have in common.

-Rosetta Stone and Pimsleur offer several courses in many different languages.
-However, while Rosetta Stone offers about 25 languages, Pimsleur offers over 50 languages for learners to choose from.
+Rosetta Stone and Pimsleur teach many languages.
+Rosetta Stone offers about 25 languages to learners.
+Pimsleur offers over 50 languages for learners.
+Languages you can learn with these language-learning apps include Arabic, Greek, Spanish, French, German, etc.

 Both language learning apps have a good content design in their courses.
 The concepts logically build upon each other, and there are several opportunities to review everything you have learned.
 Therefore, they offer better lessons than other learning resources in guiding your language journey.
 However, they have flaws that you will need to complement with additional learning resources.